SEKOIA-IO/documentation/docs/xdr/features/report/dashboards.md

 3. Click on `Duplicate this dashboard`
 4. Rename your dashboard and give it a description
 5. Edit the widgets you want and change the layout if needed
-6. Save your changes.
+6. Save your changes

-## Edit and add Widgets to a Dashboard
-Dashboards can be easily customized using a variety of widgets, allowing users to tailor the interface to their specific needs.
-The customization process is intuitive and accessible through the "Edition Mode," where users can modify, add, or remove widgets on their dashboards.

-To start customizing a dashboard, follow these steps:

-1. Click the `Edit Dashboard` Button:
-    Located at the top right corner of the dashboard, this button activates the "Edition Mode."

-2. Customize Existing Widgets:
-    Once in "Edition Mode" each widget on the dashboard will display a small edit icon.
-Click this icon to modify the settings of the widget according to your needs.

-3. Adding New Widgets:
-    To add a new widget, click on the `New widget` button.
-You will be presented with options to choose from a selection of built-in widgets and query builders.
-    After selecting the desired widget or query builder, you can drag and position it anywhere on the dashboard for optimal placement.

-4. Removing Widgets:
-    Unwanted widgets can be removed by clicking the delete icon that appears in the widget's options during "Edition Mode"

-5. Saving Changes:
-    After making all desired modifications, it is crucial to save your changes.
-To do this, click on the `Save` button, located at the top right corner of the dashboard.
-    If changes are not saved, any modifications made during "Edition Mode" will be lost.

-## Delete a Dashboard
+### Delete a dashboard

 To delete a dashboard, you have to:

 1. Go to the `Settings` button in the upper right of the screen
 2. Click on `Delete this dashboard`

 The Default Dashboard cannot be deleted.

+## Add, edit and organize widgets

+Dashboards can be easily customized using a variety of widgets, allowing users to tailor the interface to their specific needs.

+### Add widgets

+To add widgets to your dashboard, click on the `Add New Widget` button located in the top right corner of the screen.
+From the panel, select the desired widgets from the available queries and presets.

+### Edit widgets

+To edit an existing widget, click the `three dots` in the upper right corner of the widget, and then select **Edit Widget**.

+- If the widget is a **query visualization**, you will be redirected to the query settings page, where you can edit the query parameters as needed.
+- If the widget is a **preset** from the widgets' library, the editing panel will appear, allowing you to adjust options such as the time range or visualization type.

+### Reorganize widgets

+To reorganize the layout of widgets on your dashboard, click the `Edit button` in the top right corner of the screen.
+This mode enables you to change both the position and size of each widget.
+You can easily drag and drop widgets to your preferred locations.
+Don’t forget to click Save to apply your changes!

+### Remove widgets
+To remove widgets from your dashboard, click the `three dots` and select **Delete from dashboard**.

 ## Query Builders Widgets